iamsaswata/imdlib/docs/_build/html/_sources/Description.rst.txt

 Description
 ===========

-IMDLIB is a python package to download and handle binary grided data from India Meteorological Department (IMD).
+IMDLIB is a python package to download and handle binary gridded data from the India Meteorological Department (IMD).
 For more information about the IMD datasets, check the following link: `IMD Pune`_.

 .. _IMD Pune: https://imdpune.gov.in/Clim_Pred_LRF_New/Grided_Data_Download.html